Advanced Topics

 - All git commands executed by

-are fully transparent and auditable - Every repository interaction can be inspected and verified
+ido4are fully transparent and auditable - Every repository interaction can be inspected and verified

 - No hidden or obfuscated operations on your codebase